What is Priority Registration?

-The fees waived by the BOGW are the Enrollment fees (the cost per unit), however students are required to pay the College Basic Fees (Campus Center, Health Services, Web Reg and Associated Services fees) and any other fees associated with their classes.
+The fees waived by the CCPG are the Enrollment fees (the cost per unit), however students are required to pay the College Basic Fees (Campus Center, Health Services, Web Reg and Associated Services fees) and any other fees associated with their classes.

 Parking permits are required at all times except in visitor parking.

 Note: There is no grace period during the Summer Session.

 Daily permits can be obtained at the parking machines throughout the various parking lots on campus.